 Kids Who Are Read to Before Kindergarten Know 1 Million More Words Than Peers

-Kids whose parents read them five books a day go into kindergarten having heard about 1.4 million more words than kids who were never read to, a new study finds.
+Kids whose parents read them five books a day go into kindergarten having heard about 1.4 million more words than kids who were never read to, a study finds.
 The Ohio State University says this “million word gap” could be key in explaining differences in vocabulary and reading development.

 Researchers were interested in finding out more on the topic based off of previous studies, which say about 25 percent of children are never read to, and another 25 percent are only read to on rare occasions.
 Their findings go to show you how beneficial daily storytime is for children.
 Even kids who are read only one book a day will still hear about 290,000 more words by the time they are 5 years old than those who aren’t read to at home.